Coronavirus – Student Information and Support

-Staff have returned to campus in a limited capacity, and are continuing to meet remotely.
-You can speak with someone in-person but must make an appointment.
+Staff have returned to campus and we are open to the public.
+You can speak with someone in-person.
+Appointments are not necessary, but strongly encouraged.
 The best way to reach Three Rivers staff and to make an appointment is by email.

 - Academic Advising: TR-Advising@threerivers.edu

 - Financial Aid Help: FinancialAidHelp@threerivers.edu